-15. Toileting - Bladder Care
+- 15. Toileting Bladder Care - a.
+Included in Task:

 Bladder Care includes assistance with toilet, bedpan, urinal, or diaper use, as well as emptying and rinsing the commode or bedpan after each use.
 This includes transfers, skin care, ambulation, and positioning related to bladder care.
 This task concludes when the client is returned to his or her pre-urination state.